It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 - Fiber

-While there’s a massive trend in our society about how carbohydrates are terrible, the theory isn’t entirely accurate.
+While there’s a massive trend about how carbohydrates are terrible, the theory isn’t entirely accurate.
 A more precise statement would suggest that certain types of carbohydrates can be harmful or lead to weight gain if eaten improperly.

 Whole grains are complex carbohydrates loaded with fiber, the ingredient that can lower a person’s cholesterol.
 Fiber slows down the metabolic process.
 Your body absorbs sugars slower, avoiding insulin spikes but still delivering the energy.